 The amount of elevation required is determined by each community’s Flood Protection Elevation (FPE) requirements.
 For example, if your community’s FPE equals the Base Flood Elevation (BFE), you will need to elevate your house to the lowest floor at or above that elevation.
 However, most communities require elevation above the BFE … the computed elevation to which floodwater is anticipated to rise during the base flood.
 Base Flood Elevations (BFEs) are shown on Flood Insurance Rate Maps (FIRMs) and the flood profiles for your community.
 The BFE is the regulatory requirement for the elevation or floodproofing of structures.
 The relationship between the BFE and a structure’s height helps determine flood insurance premiums.

 Another strategy to floodproof your home is to build a flood-proof wall or barrier around the structure’s perimeter.
 With a sturdy, waterproof fence, you can help prevent water from reaching your home.
 This strategy has been used to protect entire towns and could work for an individual residence as well.
 Consider building landscape berms or retaining walls to help hold back water in the event of flooding.
 While a portion of your property will be under flood water, your home can be protected or flooding minimized.

 Wet and Dry Floodproofing

 Floodproofing your home is an excellent way to protect your home and personal belongings.
-Whether you’re in a flood plain or just concerned about the threat of flooding and the devastating and costly affects of flood damage, DeVooght House Lifters can help you.
+Whether you’re in a flood plain or just concerned about the threat of flooding and the devastating and costly effects of flood damage, DeVooght House Lifters can help you.